 - Consent from someone with parental responsibility is usually sufficient when a young patient lacks capacity to consent.

-- For complex cases, especially those which involve disputes about treatment, seek specific advice from your employer’s legal team or MDDUS.
+- For complex cases, especially those which involve disputes about treatment, or where an intervention considered to be in a child’s best interests is refused seek specific advice from your employer’s legal team or MDDUS.

 - GDC.
 Standards for the dental team: https://www.gdc-uk.org/professionals/standards

 - GMC.
 Consent – patients and doctors making decisions together: https://www.gmc-uk.org/ethical-guidance/ethical-guidance-for-doctors/consent